 Obvious.
 Yet subversive.

-On a personal note, it still seems strange to me to be talking about all of this…such dire circumstances and enormous changes that we’re going to see in our lifetimes.
+On a personal note, it still seems strange to us to be talking about all of this…such dire circumstances and enormous changes that we’re going to see in our lifetimes.
 Our lives are modern, good, and happy, and it feels a little bit like hysteria or religious zealotry when we talk about things in such stark contrast to our everyday experience.
-But I can’t fight my own nature: I’m an analytical person and the evidence of climate change is incontrovertible.
-Nothing would make me happier than for the forecasts to be wrong, and I’m going to work awfully hard to see that they are.
+But we can’t fight our own nature: we’re analytical people and the evidence of climate change is incontrovertible.
+Nothing would make us happier than for the forecasts to be wrong, and we’re going to work awfully hard to see that they are.
 But denial is a luxury we’ve afforded ourselves for too long already.

 So now it’s time to get to work.